surajroy7430/Task-Tracker/README.md

 # Task-Tracker
+![pic1](https://github.com/user-attachments/assets/764be2e7-c56d-49a2-8cf1-878e7a209a76)
+![pic2](https://github.com/user-attachments/assets/8f3d386a-7ae3-49e7-8b8c-79158836276a)

 # Overview
 This Task Tracker is a simple, interactive web application that helps users manage tasks by organizing them into three categories: Tasks, In Progress, and Completed.
 Built with HTML, CSS, and JavaScript, it features a drag-and-drop interface, allowing users to move tasks between columns as they progress from start to completion.

-# Screenshots
-![pic1](https://github.com/user-attachments/assets/764be2e7-c56d-49a2-8cf1-878e7a209a76)
-![pic2](https://github.com/user-attachments/assets/8f3d386a-7ae3-49e7-8b8c-79158836276a)

 # Features
 * Task Management: Add new tasks to the "Tasks" column, move them to "In Progress" as you work on them, and finally mark them as "Completed."